cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 To use Acrastruct validator, you need to register (or login if you have already registered) using your email address (don't worry, no spam from us):

-**1.** Click "Register" in the top right corner of Documentation Server (and skip over to Step 3 if you've already registered).
+**1.** Click "Register" in the top right corner of Documentation Server (or skip over to Step 3 if you've already registered).

 ![](https://docs.cossacklabs.com/files/wiki/Cossack-Labs-Themis-Interactive-Simulator-Login.png)